knpuniversity/oauth2-client-bundle/README.md

     }

     /**
-     * After going to Facebook, you're redirect back here
+     * After going to Facebook, you're redirected back here
      * because this is the "redirect_route" you configured
      * in config.yml
      *